miklosn/gce-template/README.md

 $ gce-template -h
 ```

+The `-v` or `--verbose` flag is available for verbose output on stderr.

 ### Watch mode (`-w` and `--onchange`)

 `gce-template` supports *watch mode*, in which it keeps itself in the foreground monitoring the data sources for changes, and in case of a change, triggering generating the output.